pierophp/laravel-queue-manager/README.md

 | execute() | The code of the job yourself |

 ### Dispatching a new job
-Create a new instance of your job and call the dispatch() method.
+You need create a new instance of your job and call the dispatch() method.

 Or use the CLI:
 ```bash